mohamedazzim/clifton_proj/replit.md

 # CLIFTON - Premium Import Export Business Website

 ## Overview
 CLIFTON is a modern, full-stack web application for a premium import-export business based in Spain.
-It showcases company information, product catalogs, and project portfolios, enabling contact management.
-The project aims to provide a comprehensive and visually appealing online presence for international trade, combining a robust technical foundation with a sophisticated user experience to attract and engage global clients.
+It aims to provide a comprehensive and visually appealing online presence for international trade, showcasing company information, product catalogs, and project portfolios, and enabling contact management.
+The project combines a robust technical foundation with a sophisticated user experience to attract and engage global clients.

 ## User Preferences
 Preferred communication style: Simple, everyday language.